Knit Stamen Stitch Tutorial for Beginning Knitters

 What Can You Make With This Stitch

-This slip stitch pattern creates a fabric that is thick and textured but does not stretch.
+This textured slip-stitch pattern creates a fabric that is thick and textured but does not stretch.
 These characteristics make it ideal for placemats, cozy scarves or baby blankets.
 I also like it for washcloths, hand warmers, and boot tops.

 FREE Pattern: Knit Stamen Stitch Dishcloth